Looking for that perfect gift for travelers to Italy? Here’s help! (And don’t miss the rest of our gift guide for people who love Italy!).

 And for learning the basics to get around Italy, Rick Steves’ Italian Phrase Book and Dictionary is a great call, filled with useful and funny phrases like “Is this included with the meal?”, “My ATM card has been eaten by the machine” and (my favorite) “You are my most beautiful souvenir”.

 The gift of an Italy experience

-I’m a huge fan of (and a freelance writer for!)
+I’m a huge fan of (and a previous freelance writer for!)
 Walks of Italy, which specializes in small-group, creative experiences across Italy.
-Some experiences that would be super gifts to an Italy-bound traveler include a day (and a cooking class) at a farmhouse on the Tuscan-Umbrian border, the Rome food experience with a pizza-making class (an especially great gift for families!), or the behind-the-scenes Vatican tour, which lets you into parts of the museum closed to the general public.
+Some experiences that would be super gifts to an Italy-bound traveler include the pasta-making class with a chef in Rome, Rome food tour with pizza-making class (an especially great gift for families!), or the Pristine Sistine early entrance tour of the Vatican, which gets you into the Sistine Chapel before the crowds arrive.

 Other great Rome gifts: a tailor-made, private tour with independent guide Agnes Crawford, who does tours of Rome’s historic and cultural sites; she has gift certificates available, too!
 A wine tasting with Vino Roma, whose wine-tasting studio is just a few steps from the forum, is a great idea for Rome-bound wine-lovers.
 In Rome, another fun experience (and gift!) is the food tour by Eating Italy Food Tours, which includes lots of tastings and a pasta lunch.

 For those a little concerned about safety (and pickpocketing) in Italy, a money belt like this one is a thoughtful gift.
 (Maybe cushion it with a printout of my blog post on pickpocketing so the recipient knows how concerned they need to be!).